Mahlet2123/AirBnB_clone_v2/README.md

 | `models/base_model.py` | Contains a class defining attributes and methods for other classes |
 | `models/engine/file_storage.py` | Contains the class for JSON serialization and deserialization |
 | `tests/` | All test files to test files, classes, functions with unit tests |

+# Second step: MySQL storage
+'0x02.
+AirBnB clone - MySQL'
+- replace the file storage by a Database storage
+- map your models to a table in database by using an O.R.M.

+# Third step: It’s time to make the work public!

+- Deploying web_static work.
+Used Fabric (for Python3).
+- Fabric is a Python library and command-line tool for streamlining the use of SSH for application deployment or systems administration tasks.

 ##  Bugs
 - No known bugs